Notification is needed for the removal of most rural hedgerows.

 2 years from either the date of the authority's written permission or the ending of the 6 week period.
 The decision is only for the work set out in your proposal, and no more.
 You must serve a fresh Notice for anything else.

-More information can be found at the DEFRA website.
+More information can be found on the GOV.UK website.

 Ideally, you should trim hedgerows no more frequently than every other year, or preferably every third year for slow growing thorn hedges.